 But after that, all of those precious pixelated moments from family vacations, weekend getaways, and epic adventures will sit, forgotten, in a digital folder or on a hard drive.
 No longer.

 When it comes to travel photo projects, the Internet is full of smart ideas — like paper lanterns or a photo-wrapped pencil set — and these kinds of things are lovely for when you’re feeling (very, very ambitiously) inspired.
 For the knowingly craft-challenged set, simple prints are the way to go.

 Parabo Press is a good site for beginner photo printers as it’s super easy-to-use — though it’s actually the sister site to both of those not-as-easy DIY tutorials.
-They have simple and affordable printing options and some more unique styles like black and white engineer prints or velvety matte glass ones.
-For your first order, you can actually get a set of 25 square-shaped prints for free, just paying for shipping.
+They have simple and affordable printing options and some more unique styles like black and white engineer prints or framed canvas ones.

 There’s also a world of options dotting the middle of the creative enthusiasm spectrum, and you’ll find my favorites below.
 (P.S. a lot of them make great gift ideas for jet-setting friends and family.)

 Turn your Instagram feed into an actual book

 Photo books can be a lot of work, but Chatbooks makes it simple.
 It syncs with your Instagram or Facebook account for an effortless import.
 I just loaded in 138 photos in about three seconds, and they automatically arranged chronologically — one per page — with the ability to add captions and locations if I want.

 Traveling with my Fujifilm Instax Mini is fun, but I too often found myself retaking the exact same photo on my phone because I am a visual hoarder.
 Enter the Prynt Pocket, a printer that plugs directly into the iPhone to print photos instantly, or you know, after a few edits and the 13 test shots it might take to find just the right angle.